Board of Trustees Policy

 The College prohibits discrimination against a person on the basis of disability or who has a history or record of such impairment or is regarded as having such impairment as well as persons who are associated with a disabled person.
 Students are required to utilize this policy to request reasonable accommodations.

-The College has a Disability Services Center.
+The College has a Disability Services Office.
 This office handles reasonable accommodation requests and works with faculty and qualified students to ensure the implementation of these requests.

 The College has a Section 504 Coordinator who handles appeals of reasonable accommodation decisions and allegations of discrimination on account of disability.
 The Section 504 Coordinator is the Director of Equity and Diversity Initiatives and may be reached in the Human Resources Offices in College Hall on the Central Campus, at 215-619-7383.